duleorlovic/blog/_posts/2016-04-13-css-and-html-tips.markdown

 * use relative units instead of absolute
   <http://www.w3schools.com/cssref/css_units.asp>, for example header `h1 {
   font-size: 20vh;}`. vh is 1% of vertical heigh of view port (window size, not page size).
-For width you can use horizontal width for example `width: 80vw;` another relative unit is `em` (1em is default font size usually 16px, bootstrap was 14px now is 16px)
+For width you can use horizontal width for example `width: 80vw;`.
+  You should use relative size `rem` (to the html el) or `em` (to the current font) since you might want to change font size on whole page, and you do not need to go to all nested components to update that.
+1rem is default font size usually 16px, bootstrap was 14px now is also 16px.

 * you can not set the width of inline elements, so to set width of `span` you need to make it `display:inline-block; width: 100px`